cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 | Bet $1  | Fold  | --  | $2  | P1 wins $1  | bf  | bp  |

 ## Solving Kuhn Poker
-We're going to solve for the GTO solution to this game using 3 methods, an analytical solution, a normal form solution, and then we will introduce game trees, which allows for solving the game using the CFR counterfactual regret algorithm, that will be detailed more in the next section.
+We're going to solve for the GTO solution to this game using 3 methods, an analytical solution, a normal form solution, and then we will introduce game trees, which allows for solving the game using the CFR counterfactual regret algorithm, that will be detailed more in a later section.

 What's the point of solving such a simple game?
 We can learn some important poker principles even from this game, although they are most useful for beginner players.
-We can also see the limitations of these earlier solving methods and how new methods were needed to solve games of even moderate size.
+We can also see the limitations of these earlier solving methods and therefore why new methods were needed to solve games of even moderate size.

 ## Analytical Solution
 There are 4 decision points in this game: P1's opening action, P2 after P1 bets, P2 after P1 checks, and P1 after checking and P2 betting.

+### Defining the variables

+**P1 initial action**

 Let's first look at P1's opening action.
 P1 should never bet the K card here because if he bets the K, P2 with Q will always fold (since the lowest card can never win) and P2 with A will always call (since the best card will always win).
 By checking the K always, P1 can try to induce a bluff from P2 when P2 has the Q.

-### Defining the variables

-**P1 initial action**

 Therefore we assign P1's strategy:
 - Bet Q: $$x$$